tudo-aqua/bgw/docs/concepts/visual/visual.md

 ![image](card_deck.png)

-To select for example the **three of diamonds** from this texture map as a sub image, knowing that each card has a height of 200px and width 130px, we can write the following code:
+To select for example the **three of diamonds** from this texture map as a sub image, knowing that each card has a height of 200px and width 130px, the following code can extract the card:

 ````kotlin
 val visual: ImageVisual = ImageVisual(